The Happiest Millionaire: Plot

 That winter, Cordy comes back to her parents' home and tells them that she is engaged.
 At first, this is a difficult thing for Mr. Biddle to take.
-He does not want to give up his little girl.
-But, after meeting Angier and witnessing first-hand his Jiu Jitsu fighting skills, Mr. Biddle takes a liking to him and accepts the engagement.
+He does not want to give up his little girl, but after meeting Angier and witnessing first-hand his Jiu Jitsu fighting skills, Mr. Biddle takes a liking to him and accepts the engagement.
 Then Cordy travels with Angier to New York City to meet his mother (Geraldine Page).
 Soon the Biddles and the Dukes are making arrangements for a very grand wedding.

 It is by now the spring of 1917, and constant condescending comments from Angier's mother anger Cordy.
-To make matters worse, their families' elaborate planning for the "social event of the season," makes both Cordy and Angier feel pushed aside.
+To make matters worse, their families' elaborate planning for the "social event of the season", makes both Cordy and Angier feel pushed aside.
 The tension reaches a climax when Cordy learns that Angier has abandoned his plans for Detroit, and is instead taking his place in the family business, following his mother's wishes.
 Cordy angrily calls the wedding off, thinking of Angier as a mama's boy, and Angier storms out of the house.
 Both families are instantly in a tremendous state of upheaval.
 Mr. Biddle sends John Lawless to look after Angier.

 John finds Angier at the local tavern, contemplating what he will do next, and tries to convince Angier to go back to Cordy.
 However, Angier is stubborn and thinks of other ways to deal with his problems, among other things saying that he wants to join the Foreign Legion.
 Angier unwittingly starts a bar fight (with a little help from John) and is hauled off to jail.

 The next morning, Mr. Biddle comes to bail Angier out.
 He tells Angier he has to forget about his own dreams and accept his place in the family business.
 His words have the desired effect, inspiring Angier to defy his mother and elope with Cordy and go to Detroit.
 Cordy, however, believes her father talked Angier into it, so to prove his sincerity, amid the cheering of the cellmates, Angier throws Cordy over his shoulder and carries her out of the jail house to start their new life together.

 Longer version

-After Mr. and Mrs. Biddle return home a delegation of Marines arrive to inform him he has been made a "provisional captain" in the Marine Corps; and is wanted immediately to go to Parris Island to continue training the recruits, now that America is finally entering the War.
+After Mr. and Mrs. Biddle return home a delegation of Marines arrive to inform him he has been made a "provisional captain" in the Marine Corps and is wanted immediately to go to Parris Island to continue training the recruits, now that America is finally entering the War.
 Mr. Biddle accepts with delight, and the hearty congratulations of his suddenly appearing Bible Boxing Class.

-A car with two people (presumably Cordie and Angie) drives toward a city skyline (presumably Detroit) dominated by factories clouding the sky at sunset.
+A car with two people (presumably Cordie and Angie) drives toward a city skyline (presumably Detroit) dominated by factories with smoke clouding the sky at sunset.